Op. 1 · Ed. I

 Short sessions that fit between homework and practice.

 Most lessons take ten to twenty minutes.
 See the note, hear the note, play the note — in that order.
-Build fluency without blowing your whole evening.
+Build fluency in time you actually have.

 1